userapp-io/userapp-android/README.md

 UserApp SDK for Android
 =======================

 This SDK adds user authentication and management to your app with [UserApp](https:/www.userapp.io).
-Then easily integrate you users with MailChimp, SendGrid, Mixpanel, etc. with just one click.
+Then easily integrate your users with MailChimp, SendGrid, Mixpanel, etc. with just one click.

 ## Getting Started

 **Download the SDK**

-Download and include the [userapp-android.jar]() file into your project.
+Download and include the [userapp-android.jar](https://github.com/userapp-io/userapp-android/raw/master/userapp-android.jar) file into your project.

 **Include dependencies**